race-against-ai/control_panel_selfdrivingcar/README.md

   - Fullscreen: Switches the GUI to fullscreen mode.

 - **Vertical Sliders**:
-  - Curvespeed: Adjusts the car's speed in curves (maximum value).
+  - Curvespeed: Adjusts the car's speed in curves (max: ).
-  - Straightlinespeed: Adjusts the car's speed on straight lines (maximum value).
+  - Straightlinespeed: Adjusts the car's speed on straight lines (max: ).

 How to start:
 1. Start the GUI.